Dan Garrett

-Dan Garrett an American football coach.
-He is the head football coach at Kean University in Union, New Jersey, a position he has held since the 2006 season.
+Dan Garrett is an American college football coach.
+He is the head football coach for Kean University, a position he has held since 2006.

 Garrett grew up in Clifton, New Jersey, where he played football at Clifton High School.
 After playing collegiate football for the Montclair State Red Hawks football team, Garrett played for the Nuremberg Rams of the German Football League and the Trenton Lightning of the Indoor Professional Football League.